-The iconic Melbourne Cricket Ground, better known as the MCG, is one of the biggest sports stadiums in the world.
+Visit the iconic Melbourne Cricket Ground, better known as the MCG, one of the biggest sports stadiums in the world.

 Watch a cricket Test match in summer

 Cricket is hugely popular during the Australian summer.
-The MCG is the home of the Melbourne Cricket Club and there are few events in the Australian sporting calendar that evoke as much passion as the Boxing Day Test match, between Australia and a visiting team such as England, South Africa or India.
+The MCG is the birthplace of test cricket and there are few events on the Australian sporting calendar that evoke as much passion as the Boxing Day Test match, played between Australia and a visiting team such as England, South Africa or India.
 Test matches run for five days.

 Take a tour of the stadium